jzhou1318/fa22tapeout-course-dev/notes/index.md

 *Partovi, Clocked Storage Elements*

-These Liberty models are often referred to as "libs" or "dot-libs", and generally have the file-suffix `.lib`.
+Module-level static-timing models are commonly stored in the Liberty format.
+They are often referred to as "libs" or "dot-libs", and generally have the file-suffix `.lib`.
 That name often invokes plenty of confusion, since it's just as likely to sound like a "library", either in the binary-program sense or in the collection-of-circuits-and-related-stuff sense we often use in IC design.

 Like LEF, Liberty is a text-based format.
 It has a handful of scoped definition features, such as its own concept of a "library".
 For our discussion of hierarchical design and analysis, we're really most interested in its `module`-analogous concept, which Liberty calls `cell`.
 A Liberty `cell` conceptually consists of: